matheushenrferr/spreading-activation-levels-test/Readme.md

 5. If you wish to include more images in SALT:
-    - In FPT (for both Psychopy and Psychtoolbox):
+    - In AST:
+      - If you're using Psychtoolbox:
+        - Include the image in the "mooney_images" folder
+      - If you're using Psychopy:
+        - Include the image in the "mooney_images" folder
-      - Include the image class in wordsFPT.txt
+        - Include the image path and condition (standard or modified) in the file "conditionsASTimages.xlsx"
-    - In CPT:
+    - In RST:
-      - If you're using psychtoolbox:
+      - If you're using Psychtoolbox:
         - Change the name and number of the image according to the format order.class.name (for example: 61.32.snake)
+        - Include the image in the "mooney_images" folder
       - If you're using Psychopy:
         - Include the image class in incongruentlables.txt
+        - Include the image in the "mooney_images" folder
+        - Include the image path and identification in the "RST_images" file

 ## Credits